Praqma/ask/README.md

 ![ASK-Logo](images/ask-logo.png)

 This repository is a component of **[ASK](https://www.praqma.com/products/ask/) Atlassian Software in Kubernetes**.
-The charts are built with CircleCI and pushed into a public ASK helm repository.
+The charts are built with CircleCI and pushed into the public ASK helm repository.

 These Helm charts relies on the Docker images found in these repositories :
 - https://github.com/Praqma/jira